What Qualifies for SBA

 A claim begins when the building or structure is bought into use.

-If you have a long-term lease on a property then the relief is particularly beneficial as your leasehold expenditure may qualify for the relief, but as you are not the property owner you will not suffer a clawback of the relief should the property be sold in future.
+If you have a long-term lease on a property then the relief is particularly beneficial.
+This is because your leasehold expenditure may qualify for the relief.
+But, as you are not the property owner you will not suffer a clawback of the relief should the property be sold in the future.

 No documentary evidence of the claim needs to be submitted with a tax return; however, it is necessary to prepare key documentation and statements.

 Selling the property